-- Patients undergoing repeated transfusions do not need daily samples. - Ante natal patients samples have a 7 day viability - A more tolerant approach to sample timing can be taken for certain patients such as thalassaemics with no antibody history. - Need to consider intervening transfusion or pregnancy when using stored samples for crossmatch.
+- 72 hour viability for 3 month post transfusion but based on red cell availability not sample viability - Patients undergoing repeated transfusions do not need daily samples. - Regularly transfused patients with no allo-antibodies could undergo regular (e.g. annual) assessment to elongate viability e.g. extend to 7 days. - Ante natal patients samples have a 7 day viability - Need to consider intervening transfusion or pregnancy when using stored samples for crossmatch.